stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 * draft-ietf-dnsop-generalized-notify-01

+> Reserve scheme values 128-255

+> Rename NOTIFY rrtype to DSYNC (to distinguish from NOTIFY message)

 > Describe endpoint discovery

 > Discussion on garbage notifications

 > More discussion on amplification risks

-> Clean-up, remove multi-signer use-case
+> Clean-up, editorial changes

 * draft-ietf-dnsop-generalized-notify-00